inversion-api/inversion-engine/README.md

 ### Endpoints and Actions

-An Endpoint maps one or more HTTP methods and URL pattern to an ordered list of one or more Actions via [path matching](#path-matching).
+An Endpoint maps one or more HTTP methods and URL pattern to an ordered list of one or more Actions via [codecPath matching](#codecPath-matching).
 Actions are where the work actually gets done.
 If an API needs custom business logic that can not be achieved by configuring an existing Action, a custom Action subclass is the answer.

 An Action can be set directly on an Endpoint to be 'private' to that endpoint, or an Action can be added directly to the Api and be eligible to be run across multiple Endpoints.
 An example of an Action that would normaly be configured to run across multiple Endpoints would be something like the security AclAction or LogAction.